hbroek/reken/documentation/developer-guide/chapter-2.md

 In the following chapters, you will dive deeper into using Reken's features and attributes to create dynamic web pages.
 Chapter 3 will introduce you to the core concepts and attributes of Reken, which are essential for understanding how Reken simplifies the process of building dynamic web applications.

-Now that you have successfully installed Reken, Explore its core concepts and attributes in the upcoming chapter.
+Now that you have successfully installed Reken, explore its core concepts and attributes in the upcoming chapter.